MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-site-collection-administrators.md

     > If you have Office 365 Germany, sign in at https://portal.office.de.
 If you have Office 365 operated by 21Vianet (China), sign in at https://login.partner.microsoftonline.cn/.
 Then select the Admin tile to open the admin center.

 2. In the left pane, under **Admin centers**, select **SharePoint**.
 (You might need to select **Show all** to see the list of admin centers.)

-3. If the classic SharePoint admin center appears, select **Try it now** to open the new SharePoint admin center.
+If the classic SharePoint admin center appears, select **Open it now** at the top of the page to open the new SharePoint admin center.

-4. In the left pane of the new SharePoint admin center, select **Active sites**.
+3. In the left pane of the new SharePoint admin center, select **Active sites**.

-5. In the left column, click to select a site.
+4. In the left column, click to select a site.

-6. Select **Owners**.
+5. Select **Owners**.
 For a group-connected team site, you can add and remove group owners.
 For other sites, you can change the primary admin and add and remove other admins.
 Note that if you remove a person as a primary admin, they will still be listed as an additional admin.

 ![Changing admins for a communication site](media/change-admins.png)